 Decide Whether You Will Do “Intermittent Fasting”

-When you first start a ketogenic diet it is pretty common to feel tired and moody.
-You might even feel slightly nauseous or just “off”.
+When you first start a ketogenic diet, it is pretty standard to feel tired and moody.
+You might even feel slightly nauseous or just “off.”
 These are typical symptoms of your body adjusting to using ketones for energy rather than carbs.

-It’s sometimes referred to as “carb flu” and can last a few days to a couple of weeks.
-During this time be sure to drink a little extra water.
-If the symptoms are annoying or distracting you from daily life, add a few carbs like low sugar fruit or sweet potatoes to your diet to ease the transition.
+It’s sometimes called “carb flu” and can last a few days to weeks.
+During this time, be sure to drink a little extra water.
+If the symptoms annoy or distract you from daily life, add a few carbs like low-sugar fruit or sweet potatoes to your diet to ease the transition.

 Learn to Monitor Ketosis

 How do you know when you are in Ketosis?
 You’ll wonder this many times, especially in the beginning.
 A Ketosis Monitor or Ketostix from a local convenience store can answer this question.

 Most people on a Keto plan with 20 grams or less of carbs per day will achieve Ketosis in about 2 days.